celery/ceps/draft/celery-5-high-level-architecture.rst

 This requirement can be disabled using a CLI option.
 Whenever the user uses this CLI option a warning log message is emitted.

-While disabling the inbox queue is possible, some functionality will be lost.
+While disabling the inbox queue is possible either through a configuration setting or a CLI option, some functionality will be lost.
+Whenever the user opts to disable the Inbox Queue a warning log message is emitted.

 Publisher
 ---------